NFL Rumors: Antonio Brown’s Public Apology Could Be Ploy To Return To New England Patriots

 Antonio Brown issued a very detailed public apology on social media on Friday afternoon, one that could be aimed specifically at one team — the New England Patriots.

 The mercurial wide receiver took to Instagram to post a long note apologizing for his past behavior and reiterating that he wants to return to the NFL.
-Brown had previously used his social media presence to destroy ties with the Oakland Raiders, going on a series of outbursts before finally using the account to demand his release with just one day remaining before the season started.
-Brown again took to social media after his release from the Patriots a little less than two weeks later, trashing the team and owner Robert Kraft specifically.
+Brown had previously used his social media presence to destroy his ties with the Oakland Raiders, going on a series of outbursts before finally using the account to demand his release with just one day remaining before the season started.
+Brown again took to social media after his release from the Patriots a little less than two weeks later, trashing the Boston team and owner Robert Kraft specifically.

 But in his latest note, Brown used his Instagram account to offer his “sincere apology” to the individuals and franchises he offended with his behavior.
 He took “full responsibility” for his actions and vowed that if he got another opportunity to play on an NFL team, he would “work extremely hard” to show how grateful he was.